mitwelten/mitwelten-ml-backend/ingest/report_import-existing-audio.md

 # REPORT: Cleaning and import of existing audio data

+__Heads Up!__ Up to the tag [uploader-db-schema-v1](https://github.com/mitwelten/mitwelten-ml-backend/releases/tag/uploader-db-schema-v1) the database schema is compatible with the database structure described in this file.
+After that, a new schema is used with new table names, a reduced and renamed set of columns in the `files` table and separate tables for nodes and locations.
+The proceedings laid out here are _not compatible_ with the [new schema, v2](https://github.com/mitwelten/mitwelten-db-backend/schema/mitwelten_v2.sql).

 ## Abstract

 The audio data of FS1 (2021) was collected using [Audiomoth recording devices](https://www.openacousticdevices.info/audiomoth) and stored on USB harddrives.